|Quick Facts: Information Security Analysts|

 Most information security analysts work for computer companies, consulting firms, or business and financial companies.

-Employment of information security analysts is projected to grow 18 percent from 2014 to 2024, much faster than the average for all occupations.
-Demand for information security analysts is expected to be very high, as these analysts will be needed to create innovative solutions to prevent hackers from stealing critical information or causing problems for computer networks.
+Employment of information security analysts is projected to grow 33 percent from 2020 to 2030, much faster than the average for all occupations.

 Explore resources for employment and wages by state and area for information security analysts.